-The San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2016), 2022 Series D-1 (Green Bonds) (the "2022D-1 Bonds") and 2022 Series D-2 (Federally Taxable) (Green Bonds) (the "2022D-2 Bonds" and, together with the 2022D-1 Bonds, the "2022 Bonds") are being issued (i) to finance specific acquisition, construction and improvement projects for District facilities approved by the voters, (ii) to pay a portion of debt service on the 2022 Bonds through August 1, 2022, including the debt service in full on the 2022D-2 Bonds, and (iii) to pay the costs of issuance of the 2022 Bonds.
+The San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2016), 2022 Series D-1 (Green Bonds) (the "2022D-1 Bonds") and 2022 Series D-2 (Federally Taxable) (Green Bonds) (the "2022D-2 Bonds" and, together with the 2022D-1 Bonds, the "2022D Bonds") are being issued (i) to finance specific acquisition, construction and improvement projects for District facilities approved by the voters, (ii) to pay all or a portion of debt service on the 2022D Bonds through August 1, 2022, including the debt service in full on the 2022D-2 Bonds, and (iii) to pay the costs of issuance of the 2022D Bonds.
+The San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2004), 2022 Refunding Series H (Federally Taxable) (Green Bonds) (the "2022H Bonds" and, together with the 2022D Bonds, the "2022 Bonds") are being issued to refund certain outstanding general obligation bonds of the District and to pay the costs of issuance of the 2022H Bonds.
+The 2022D-2 Bonds and the 2022H Bonds shall collectively be known as the "Taxable Bonds."
 The 2022 Bonds are deliverable in fully registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-Individual purchases of the 2022 Bonds will be made in principal amounts of \$5,000 and integral multiples thereof and will be in book-entry form only.
-Purchasers of the 2022 Bonds will not receive bonds representing their beneficial ownership in the 2022 Bonds but will receive a credit balance on the books of their respective DTC Direct Participants or DTC Indirect Participants.
+Individual purchases of the 2022 Bonds will not receive bonds representing their beneficial ownership in the 2022 Bonds but will receive a credit balance on the books of their respective DTC Direct Participants or DTC Indirect Participants.
 The 2022 Bonds will not be transferable or exchangeable except for transfer to another nominee of DTC or as otherwise described herein.

 Principal on the 2022 Bonds is payable in the amounts and on the dates set forth on the inside cover.
-Interest on the 2022D-1 Bonds is payable on February 1 and August 1 of each year, commencing August 1, 2022, and interest on the 2022D-2 Bonds is paid on the maturity date thereof.
+Interest on the 2022D-1 Bonds and the 2022H Bonds is payable on February 1 and August 1 of each year, commencing August 1, 2022, and interest on the 2022D-2 Bonds is paid on the maturity date thereof.
 The principal of the 2022 Bonds is payable by U.S. Bank Trust Company, National Association, as trustee, to Cede & Co., the registered owner of the 2022 Bonds, and such interest and principal payments are to be disbursed to the beneficial owners of the 2022 Bonds through their respective DTC Direct Participants or DTC Indirect Participants.